 The overarching goal of the Q-NEX solution is to enhance user experience and streamline processes, creating smarter environments.
 This was demonstrated in the digital transformation of SCUD Group.

 Q-NEX implemented the IQTouch all-in-one interactive display to visualize complex concepts intuitively on touch.
 The Q-NEX Networked Media Processor delivered room-based IoT centralized device management.
-And a lecture capture system broke through limitations of time and space for hybrid training.
+A lecture capture system broke through limitations of time and space for hybrid training.

 Together, these Q-NEX solutions transformed rooms into multi-interactive spaces that met key needs for team discussion and engagement.
 By improving user experience and simplifying previously complex AV operating processes, Q-NEX delivered the smart environment SCUD Group required.